michaelh00/Digital_Scholarship_Tools/README.md

 This repository contains some basic digital scholarship tools.
-It is intended to serve as a cheat sheet for code suitable to fulfill certain tasks such as converting arrays to lists, plotting data, and so on.
+It is intended to serve as a cheat sheet for code suitable to fulfill certain tasks such as converting arrays to lists or plotting data.

 This repository is under construction.